natebakescakes/gdipsa-eleven-alpha/README.md

 ========================
 GDipSA (Team 11A) Eleven Alpha

-The software solution is for sports staff to make the booking/cancellation of facility in a sports center.This project is written uising C# on visual studio 2017.
+The software solution is for sports staff to make the booking/cancellation of facility in a sports center.This project is written using C# on visual studio 2017.

 Function
 ==================
 # Bookings
-* Select Facility Type and Date Period, View the avalible time slot .
+* Select Facility Type and Date Period, View the vacancy for each facililty type.
 * Click any time slot to see details in Booking Manager Form.
 ## Booking Manager Form
-* All facility avalilibity information of one type in the same day(can re-choose date and facility Type).
+* All facility availability information of one type in the same day(can re-choose date and facility Type).
-* Input memberID and make mooking.
+* Input memberID and make booking.

 # Members
 * In member Tab, system shows all member List.
-* Screen can hide inactive Member by click "Hide Inactive Members".
+* Screen can hide inactive Member by checking "Hide Inactive Members" checkbox.
-* In this Tab, there are New,Edit,Deactive,Active,View Booking hitory,View Member Report total 6 button.
+* In this Tab, there are New,Edit,Deactivate,Activate,View Booking history and View Member Report buttons.

 New Button
 * Click New button, New Member form shows.

 ## New button-New Member Form
-* Input Member Information, click Add Member and close,back to Members Manager and member list refresh.
+* Input Member Information, click Add Member and close,back to Members Manager and member list is refreshed.
-* Can't add exist member.
+* Cannot add existing member.

 ## Edit Button-Edit Member Form
-* Select any member,click Edit button, Edit Member form shows and pops out the member information which is selected.
+* Select any member,click Edit button, Edit Member form shows and pops out that members information.
-* Change the information and click Update button and close,back to Members Manager and member list refresh.
+* Change the information and click Update button and close,back to Members Manager and member list is refreshed.

 ## Deactive Button
-* select any member,click Deactive,the member which is selected is set deactive and member list refresh.
+* select any member,click Deactivate,the member which is selected is set to "discontinued" and member list is refreshed.

 ## Active Button
-* Select any member,click Active,the member which is selected is set Active and member list refresh.
+* Select any member,click Activate,the member which is selected is set to "Active" and member list is refreshed.

 ## View booking history Button —— Booking History(By Members) Form
 * Click View Booking History button,Booking History(By Members) form shows.